About Ollie in SC |

 RESCUE #: 2025-09-17-01

-BIO: Ollie was an owner surrender in Middle TN when his owners went into a nursing home.
-Ollie was confused at first coming into rescue but has now adjusted to being with us.
-He is a little picky with the Metabolic that we have him on because we are sure he got a lot of people food.
+BIO: Ollie was an owner surrender from middle Tennessee when his owners went into a nursing home.
+Ollie was confused at first coming into rescue, but has now adjusted to being with us.
+He is a little picky with the Metabolic diet that we have him on because we are sure he got a lot of people food.
 It is important that he be kept on the SD Metabolic for him to lose the weight that he needs to lose for his health.

 Ollie is a little leery of meeting new people but warms quickly.
-We feel he would be better suited to a quieter home rather than a busy home with visitors running in and out.
-We think it is important that the new family be willing to take him to dog parks, pet stores, and car rides to help him with socialization and him getting used to going to new places.
-All in all, Ollie is a wonderful pup and deserves a family that will be his last home, how about you?
+We feel he would be better suited to a quieter home rather than a busy one with visitors coming and going.
+We think it is important that the new family be willing to take him to dog parks, pet stores, and for car rides to help him with socialization and get him used to new places.
+All in all, Ollie is a wonderful pup and deserves a family that will be his last home... how about you?

-- Someone that is home a lot or works from home and if not another dog to keep him company if you must be out of the home
+- Someone who is home a lot or works from home, and if not, another dog to keep him company, if you must be out of the home

-- No apartments, high rises or condos because as with dachshund they do like to bark at strange noises
+- No apartments, high-rises, or condos because dachshunds like to bark at strange noises

 ============== Information for All Dogs/Adopters ==============